Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Axisymmetric Shallow Water Moment Equations

 where \(A_A:=A_r=\frac{\partial F_r}{\partial V}-Q_r\).
-This system is called the \emph{Axisymmetric Shallow Water Moment Equations} (ASWME).
+We call \eqref{systemFormCylindricalReduced} the \emph{Axisymmetric Shallow Water Moment Equations} (ASWME).
 The axisymmetric system with radial order \(N_r\) and angular order \(N_{\theta}\) is called the \((N_r,N_{\theta})\)th order axisymmetric system.
 The system matrix of the \((N_r,N_{\theta})\)th order axisymmetric system is denoted by \(A_A^{(N_r,N_\theta)}\).
-Two special classes of the ASWME are considered in this paper: (1) Axisymmetric systems with only the radial velocity expanded, i.e. the \((N_r,0)\)th order axisymmetric systems and (2) axisymmetric systems with full velocity expanded, i.e. the \((N,N)\)th order axisymmetric systems.
-In the first case, we approximate the angular velocity by its mean \(v_{\theta,m}\) and the radial velocity by a polynomial expansion of order \(N_r\).
-In the latter case, we approximate both the angular velocity and the radial velocity by a polynomial expansion of the same order.
+Without loss of generality, one particular class of the ASWME is considered in this paper: axisymmetric systems with full velocity expanded, i.e. the \((N,N)\)th order axisymmetric systems.
+In this case, both the angular velocity and the radial velocity are approximated by a polynomial expansion of the same order \(N\).
+In the remainder of this paper, we will simply refer to these systems as the \(N\)th order system.
+The cases of different orders \(N_r\) and \(N_\theta\) are then trivial and left out for brevity.
+The analytical form of \eqref{systemFormCylindricalReduced} allows for a deeper investigation, where we focus on hyperbolicity first.